Slicer/SlicerJupyter/README.md

     pip_install('--upgrade pillow --force-reinstall')
 pip_install("ipywidgets pandas ipyevents ipycanvas")
 ```
-* Install a Python distribution and Jupyter
+* If you don't have Python and Jupyter installed on your computer already, then install them by following the steps below.
+We will refer to this as the **External Python environment**.
   * Install [Anaconda](https://www.anaconda.com/products/individual) (recommended) or any other Python distribution (see installation instructions [here](http://jupyter.org/install))
   * You can choose any Python version and any bitness (Python 3, 64-bit is recommended)
   * Adding Python to your PATH environment variable or registering as default Python is not required
   * Start a command prompt in the Python environment
-  * Install widget support by running these commands in the Python command prompt:
+* Install Jupyter widget support by running these commands in the **External Python environment**:
 ```
 python -m pip install jupyter ipywidgets pandas ipycanvas ipyevents jupyter nbextension enable --py widgetsnbextension jupyter nbextension enable --py ipyevents
 ```
-  * For Jupyter lab, run these additional commands:
+* For Jupyter lab, run these additional commands in the **External Python environment**:
 ```
 conda install -c conda-forge nodejs pip install ipywidgets ipyevents ipycanvas